 Is it safe to walk from La Linea to Gibraltar?

 Yes.
-The route from central La Linea to the Gibraltar border crossing is a straightforward urban walk of around 20-30 minutes, mostly on main roads and pedestrian paths.
-People do it daily.
+The route from central La Linea to the Gibraltar border crossing is a straightforward urban walk on main roads and pedestrian paths.
+Around 15,000 workers and visitors make the crossing daily.
+From the border-adjacent strip, the walk is 5-10 minutes; from the Centro, roughly 20-30 minutes.

 Can I cross into Gibraltar on foot from any La Linea hotel?

-From most hotels, yes — either by walking directly or by taking a short taxi or bus to the border area.
-The closest hotels are in the Frontera area, a 5-15 minute walk to the crossing.
+From most hotels, yes, either by walking directly or taking a short taxi or bus to the frontier.
+The closest option is the border strip near Avenida Príncipe de Asturias, where Ohtels Campo de Gibraltar is just 500m from the crossing, a 5-10 minute walk.

 Do La Linea hotels include breakfast?

 It varies.
-Many smaller independent hotels and guesthouses in La Linea do not include breakfast, but the surrounding cafes and bars offer good value Spanish breakfasts.
+Many smaller guesthouses and hostales do not include breakfast, but the surrounding cafes and bars offer good-value Spanish breakfasts.
+The Mercado de Abastos on Calle Isabel La Católica is a local favourite for fresh produce and morning food.
 Check when booking if this matters to you.

 What is the best area in La Linea for couples?

-La Atunara has the most charm and the beach on your doorstep.
-Centro is more practical for exploring.
-For a romantic stay, La Atunara edges it — the fishing quarter feel and the beach at sunset are worth the slightly longer walk to Gibraltar.
+La Atunara has the most character and the beach on the doorstep.
+Hotel Mediterraneo sits on the first beach line with terraces facing the Rock of Gibraltar.
+For a romantic stay, La Atunara edges it , the fishing quarter streets and the view at sunset make it worth the slightly longer walk to the frontier.